sepmein/mvai/README.md

 > The document is written in [markdown](https://daringfireball.net/projects/markdown/syntax) syntax.

 > This project is currently been actively updated.
-To check current status, please check the insight tab.
+To check current status, please check the [insights](https://github.com/sepmein/mvai/pulse) tab.

 ## Table of Content